Begin Main Content Area

 2. AUN automatically populates when the institution name is selected.

-3. Enter your Non-LEA Entity's total ESSER Allocation.
+3. Your Non-LEA Entity's total ESSER Allocation is pre-populated.

 Section 2 –ESSER SEA Reserve Allocations to Non-LEA Entities